BlaT2512/homebridge-spanet/README.md

 * Turn on and off the spa lights (the lights will use the last set mode) and change the brightness - colour coming soon
 * Turn on and off the blower (variable mode) and change the speed
 * Turn on and off any jets on the spa and set the jet timeout
-* Turn on and off clean cycle for the spa
+* Turn on and off clean cycle for the spa and see time remaining
 * Turn on and off the keypad lock
 * Set the operation mode (normal, economy, away or weekends mode)
 * Turn on and off power saving mode